feejin/Silverstripe-SecurityTemplates/README.md

 ##Installation:##

-Download the zip, drop the SecurityTemplates folder into your SilverStripe root directory, run http://yoursite.url/dev/build
+Download and unzip, rename folder to SecurityTemplates and drop it into your SilverStripe root directory, run http://yoursite.url/dev/build adn you're done.

 ##Customising##